 Kids can create beautiful handmade Thank You cards using a wax resist art technique.
 A white crayon and some watercolour paints are all you’ll need!

 Crayon resist (or wax resist) is a really cool art project for kids of all ages and it’s one of those fun science activities that kids of all ages love.
 Toddlers and preschoolers can easily do it, and even adults will have fun with a crayon resist project.

 What is Wax Resist Art?

 You’ve likely seen this process before.
 Resist Art is a process in which you use two materials which resist or repel each other to create a piece of art.
 We’re using a white crayon and water colours to create our art today, but you could use a wax candle in place of the crayon.

-Believe it or not, this was our first time experimenting with wax resist, so I’m pretty excited to share it with you.
+Believe it or not though, this was our first time experimenting with crayons for a wax resist project, so I’m pretty excited to share it with you.

 What mediums can you use to create Resist Art?